 File management: The cPanel also provides an efficient file management system where you can easily manage your files.
 It allows you to create FTP accounts to upload, create, organize, modify and manage files effectively.
 With the file manager, you can also back up and restore files.

 Domain Management: Domain management allows you to effectively manage your domains, you can configure sub-domains, alias domains, and addon domains.
 It also provides the feature to manage your DNS zone settings.

 Security: The Cpanel also provides the option to set up or install an SSL certificate on your server.

-Other Software: Cpanel also provides users with pre-installed tools to make for effecti9ve website or app building.
+Other Software: Cpanel also provides users with pre-installed tools to make for an effective website or app building.

 Advanced Tools: This option provides other useful tools for automation.

 Dedicated Hosting: This is a type of hosting service in which a user is assigned a dedicated server with dedicated resources to manage a single client.
 This is typically ideal for sites with a large number of files and visitors.
 Dedicated provides a huge bandwidth to accommodate all the numerous resources on the server.